dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 ![Robin Hood](/img/posts/2018-12-14-material-conception-of-soul/robin-hood.jpg)

 Now, what are the odds Robin Hood would strike the same target three times?
 Infinitessimal again, eh?
-It depends on your model'œs ability to conceptualize the skill of an archer, but most models can not predict such an event with low likelihood -- much less when it involves mulitple degrees of infinitessimal.
+It depends on your model's ability to conceptualize the skill of an archer, but most models can not predict such an event with low likelihood -- much less when it involves mulitple degrees of infinitessimal.
+Yet, given a statistical model that *can* account for skill, could it ever accurately value the probability of this event?

 Most infinitessimal events are not so simply stated as the above: they are the definition of ineffable -- what makes the event special is not